sciZer0/7/v/README.md

 *You might, if wanted, just skip this chapter.*

-Additionally, thanks to blockchain technology, it will technically be impossible for creators to keep their **exclusive ownership** over created digitizable things that become known.
+Additionally, thanks to blockchain technology, it will technically be impossible for creators to keep their **exclusive ownership** over created digitizable things (incl. videos, audios, texts, programs) if/when they become known.

 It is because technically, anyone will be able to upload any known digitizable things: videos, audios, texts, programs (being in reality just digits) on a blockchain and then allow people to **permissionlessly** access/use these things (digits) when they want.